galaxyproject/training-material/topics/galaxy-project/tutorials/introduction/tutorial.md

 ## Structure for the field guide

-- A useful field guide must break all the complexities into more manageable chunks so the reader is not overwhelmed.
+- A useful field guide must break all the complexities down into more manageable chunks, since the material is potentially overwhelming.
 - Describing the project is further complicated because it functions in, and depends on the context of the global open science ecosystem.
-That context is an essential part of a complete description but is itself complex.
-The reader is assumed to be familiar with the external issues, since they are not addressed further in this material.
+That context is an essential part of a complete description, but is itself complicated.
+The reader is assumed to have some experience, since it is not addressed further in this material.
 - Successful projects are complex, and each has particular complexities, so there are many alternative ways to describe them.
-- Here we adopt one arbitrary but useful starting point, with three high level categories that are related in the following model:
+- The arbitrary division used for this guide gives three high level categories related in the following model:

-### People + resource inputs = project outputs
+### *People + Resource inputs = Project outputs*

-- This simple equation summarise the complicated project and provides a logical division of material, to make it easier to break down some of the complexity.
-"Details" tabs below show more overview information about them.
+- This provides a logical division for the guide to simplify the task of seeing it all.
+"Details" tabs below show more overview information about each component.
-- The main part of the field guide is divided into corresponding sections.
+- The main part of the field guide is divided into those corresponding sections.
 In practice, the project depends on them all, efficiently working together.
 Galaxy flourishes, because all these parts govern themselves in an efficient and productive collaboration.

 > <details-title>People working together make the project possible</details-title>
 > - Open source is a very productive way of delivering software.
 Shared values and participatory self-governance help people get things done
-> - Galaxy participants must governed the collaboration themselves, because there are many independent institutions and investigators, so no single institution has control
+> - Galaxy participants must govern the collaboration for themselves, because there are many independent institutions and investigators, so no single institution has control
-> - Individuals engage with the project in their own ways, such as:
+> - Individuals engage with the project according to their interestests, such as:
 >     - Analysing and sharing experimental data
 >     - Working as a member of the core professional team
 >     - Contributing skills, support, code and ideas while working in a related field.
 >     - Helping build best practice tool kits and workflows for specific fields
 >     - Leading new activities in the collaboration by providing community and project leadership.
 >     - Contributing to project governance
-{: .details}
+> - A detailed module on [people and their interactions is available](../people/tutorial.html) {: .details}

 > <details-title>Resources from grants sustain the communities, team, collaborations and services</details-title>
-> - Core "corporate" project services like outreach, communication and administration are needed to keep the project on track
-> - Source code management, user support, usegalaxy.*, GTN and other services.
+> - Core "corporate" project services like outreach, communication and administration are needed to keep the project on track.
+Professional, dedicated staff are needed for source code curation, user support, usegalaxy.* services, ToolShed maintenance, GTN material and training services, and many other related resources.
-> - Computational resource allocations for free services
->     - adding substantial value to the source
->     - Free analysis and training services
+> - Computational resource allocations needed for free service provision are provided by collaborating institutions, adding substantial value to the source code in the form of free analysis and training services.
-> - Professional staff
+> - Professional staff are needed to support project related core functions:
 >     - outreach, communication, project management.
 >     - user support, system administration and software engineers.
-> - Without these, the source code repository would still be a valuable resource
+> - Without these, the source code repository would still be a valuable resource.
+Value added by these services probably outweighs investment, because substantial skilled community effort adds greatly to total project impact and value, multiplying the benefit from that investment.
-> - These additional activites add value, in the form of highly valued resources for scientists.
-{: .details}
+> - A detailed guide to [Resources used in project activities is available.](../resources/tutorial.html) {: .details}

 > <details-title>Open source resources are essential parts of project code</details-title>